-LW9: Upper Adur Valley LW3: Upper Arun Valley WG3: Rother Valley HW3: Ouse Valley Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Guidance forming a mosaic with) hedgerows and small woodlands, and typically used for livestock grazing; small holdings; and a non-dominant agriculture; within which can be found distinctive zones of heaths and inned river valleys.
+Landscape attributes Special Qualities (if relevant) Sensitivity Judgement & Key Landscape Sensitivities Guidance become progressively more sensitive to dev forming a mosaic with) hedgerows and small woodlands, and typically used for livestock grazing; small holdings; and a non-dominant agriculture; within which can be found distinctive zones of heaths and inned river valleys.
 These fundamental characteristics of the High Weald AONB are enriched by locally distinctive and nationally important details.
-These include castles and abbeys; hop gardens and orchards; oast houses and parish churches; and Veteran Trees and local populations of key threatened species.
-Sensitivities become progressively more sensitive to deve is landscape may be able to accommodate a limited lopment of multiple turbines.
-In these small scale la nultiple developments would need to take into accordscape and visual impacts. indscapes it is likely to be better to avoid substitu ting a greater number of smaller turbines for BIOMASS: ENERGY CROPS 8 HARVESTING OPERATIONS The Rother Valley (WG3) and southern stretches of the Upper Arun Valley (LW3) lie Although the presence of fields of arable cropping and woodland cover on the valley Areas of existing crops and woodland on the valley sides could provide some opportunity
+These include castles and abbeys; hop gardens and orchards; oast houses and parish churches; and Veteran Trees and local populations of key threatened species. his landscape may be able to accommodate a limited elopment of multiple turbines.
+In these small scale la multiple developments would need to take into acco dscape and visual impacts. indscapes it is likely to be better to avoid substitu ting a greater number of smaller turbines for ., , BIOMASS: ENERGY CROPS & & HARVESTING OPERATIONS